 Grad school interviews are always challenging, and it is expected that you will feel uncomfortable.
 We all felt uncomfortable during that process.
 Again, it is akin to dating, and you never quite know how their other person is viewing you.
 That being said, there are some questions that are pretty universal when you are talking to other academics.
 These questions often help when you are in these awkward situations.

-So, I would highly recommend that you sign up to the R3ciprocity software to so you can use it to become a better writer.
+So, I would highly recommend that you sign up to the R3ciprocity software to so you can use it to become a better writer (r3ciprocity.com – it is seriously inexpensive and easy to use.
+You have to try it!).
 Check out this blog post about what I am trying to do with www.r3ciprocity.com – writing support is sooooo important.